Business Cards: 7 Stats You Can’t Ignore

 Digital business cards offer convenience, easy updating of contact information, and shareability via phone or email.
 They often come with analytics, allowing you to track shares and views.
 However, they may lack the personal touch and memorability of a physical card exchange.

-To wrap up, business cards are more than just pieces of paper; they are powerful, data-backed tools for professional networking and brand building.
-By understanding the statistics around retention, design, and impact, you can create business cards that don’t just get filed away, but actively contribute to your business success.
+To wrap up, it are more than just pieces of paper.
+They’re powerful, data-backed tools for professional networking and brand building.
+By statistics around retention, design, and impact, you can create this that don’t just get filed away, but actively contribute to your business success.
 Start refining your business cards today to make every exchange count.